ZIZIES/shell-history-analyzer/README.md

 `shis` counts the first word on each history line.
 For example, `git status` and `git log` both count as `git`.
 On Windows, command names are compared without regard to letter casing.

+`sudo` is stripped from the front of a command before counting, so `sudo apt update` counts as `apt`, same as a plain `apt` command.
+Use `-s`/`--sudo` to flip this around and graph only the commands you've run with sudo, keyed by what came after it.